threepointone/redux-react-local/README.md

 - that 'lives' for the life of that component
 - friendly with the above reducing system

-tada, redux-react-local already does this!
+tada, [react-redux-saga](https://github.com/threepointone/react-redux-saga) does this!
 Just declare a `<Saga/>` in your react tree somewhere.
 It looks like this -
 ```jsx
 let run = function*(getState, props){
   // ...